fandm-cps/Infinite-Precision-RSA-System/README.md

 3. Let x = (y^d) % n, from the Private key set above

-4. Convert the number x into a character‘c’ and place into a new message
+4. Convert the number x into a character ‘c’ and place into a new message

-## Catch and Coverage
+## CatchDebug and Coverage
 ```
-$ make text
+$ make test
 $ make coverage
 ```
 Rest Please See Cheat Sheet

 ## Cautions

+Though I call it an infinite precision integer system, there is still a limit about 3000^3000.
+It is because my for loop can at most iterate 2^63 times.

+Different operating systems and architectures MAY have different decrypted messages though the decrypted numbers are essentially correct.

+I did not do a lot of boundary check or tried many exceptional cases.
+So, PLEASE DO NOT TRY STRANGE STUFF like putting a double in a ReallyLongInt or making a negative prime number.

 If you are from Franklin and Marshall College, PA and taking CPS 222 right now, DO NOT CONSULT OR EVEN COPY MY CODE.
 Professor Booth, Hu, and Novak are watching you.

-Though I call it an infinite precision integer system, there is still a limit around 3000^3000.
-It is because both my for loop can at most iterate 2^63 - 1 time and some stack issue.

-Different operating systems and architectures MAY have a different decrypted result though the decrypted numbers are essentially correct.

 # Reference
 https://en.wikipedia.org/wiki/RSA_(cryptosystem)